thautwarm/MLStyle-Playground/README.md

 A.f(1)
 ```

-Above codes allow you enter a simple debugger shell when
+Above codes allow you to start a simple debugger shell when
 an unexpected exception occurred.

 ```